About Bach Flower Remedies

 Dr. Diane® suggests to obtain firsthand knowledge about Bach Flowers read Dr. Bach’s 96 page book: The Essential Writing of Dr. Edward Bach: The Twelve Healers and Heal Thyself.

 To help you regain your life again, Bach Flower Remedies are one of the many integrative methods used at Dr. Diane® Brain Health.
-To discover which Remedies are best for your specific symptoms, schedule an appointment for an in-person, phone or Skype consult.
+To discover which Remedies are best for your specific symptoms, schedule an appointment for an in-person, phone or Zoom consult.